 Chiropractic care for intestinal cancer

-While chiropractic care can be helpful to many intestinal patients, it may not be for everyone.
+While chiropractic care may be helpful to many intestinal patients, it is not for everyone.
 For example, chiropractic services are not recommended if a bone metastasis is found or your platelet counts are low.

 What is chiropractic care?